 Title and Organization:

-Ann-Gel S. Palermo is the Associate Dean for Diversity and Inclusion in Biomedical Education for the Icahn School of Medicine at Mount Sinai and the Chief Program Officer for the Office for Diversity and Inclusion of the Mount Sinai Health System.
-Ann-Gel is also the Associate Director of the Center for Multicultural and Community Affairs, the diversity center of the Icahn School of Medicine at Mount Sinai.
-Ann-Gel also holds faculty appointment as an Associate Professor in Medical Education and Pediatrics.
-Ann-Gel co-founded the nonprofit Harlem Community & Academic Partnership, Inc. in 1999, and the East Harlem Emergency Preparedness Collaborative in 2013, both of which utilize a community-driven and action-oriented approach to community-identified issues.
-Ann-Gel has spent her career working at the intersection of public health and medical education with a principal focus on community-based public health training and education, community-based research and advocacy, diversity affairs and medical education, and healthcare workforce diversity.
-Ann-Gel earned her Master of Public Health degree from the University of Michigan School of Public Health in 1999 and a Doctorate of Public Health at the City University of New York Graduate Center School of Public Health in 2012.
+Ann-Gel S. Palermo is the Chief Program Officer of the Office for Diversity and Inclusion (ODI) of the Mount Sinai Health System and the Associate Dean for Diversity and Inclusion in Biomedical Education at the Icahn School of Medicine at Mount Sinai.
+Ann-Gel has developed a career portfolio that reflects the intersection among diversity affairs, medical education, and community-based public health practice and research.
+Ann-Gel’s work aims to foster a holistic and equitable medical education experience and developing and delivering an innovative portfolio of programming and initiatives to promote a diverse and inclusive learning and work environment in the School of Medicine and in the health system.
+Ann-Gel co-founded the nonprofit Harlem Community & Academic Partnership, Inc. in 1999, the East Harlem Emergency Preparedness Collaborative in 2013, most recently the East Harlem COAD (Community Organizations Active in Disasters), all of utilize a community-driven and action-oriented approach to community-identified issues.
+Ann-Gel earned her Master of Public Health degree from the University of Michigan School of Public Health and a Doctorate of Public Health at the City University of New York Graduate School of Public Health and Health Policy.
 Ann-Gel is a Fellow of the inaugural class of the Health Innovators Fellowship and a member of the Aspen Global Leadership Network.